 I am both sides of the coin, and both sides have value.

 I cherish connecting with others, on my own terms, and that’s okay.

 I give myself permission to play things by ear, because a social event that sounds great at the beginning of the week might seem tortuous by the end when I’ve been “on” for too many days in a row.

 Because I need self-nourishment often, I keep my friends in the loop by being open — in fact maybe too open sometimes — about my introvert needs.
+And I talk a lot about what it means to be an introvert.
 The good ones get it, and are neither shocked nor upset if I cancel on them last minute because I just can’t.
 I’m basically always a “maybe.”
 However, I do try to be conscious of whether I’m just being lazy, because that happens, too, or if I really am running on empty and need to refuel.

 By keeping an open dialogue, I hope to convey to the people I care about that it’s not them, it’s me.
 When I cancel, it doesn’t mean they are not important to me, that I don’t enjoy spending time with them, or even that they don’t invigorate me in some way when we connect.
 It’s just that I will be able to engage with them in a more complete and authentic way after I’ve recharged.
 That’s what matters to me the most.

 Hi, my name is Cati.
 I’m an introvert, and I’m not hiding anymore.